RustedFirmware-A/rusted-firmware-a/rust/README.md

     DEBUG=1 fvp
 ```

+**Note 1:** In the above command, the user may notice that we use `SPMD_SPM_AT_SEL2=0` even though
+the project is enabling S-EL2 using the default `sel2` feature.
+The `rusted-firmware-a` project is currently leveraging on the `trusted-firmware-a` project's build
+system and the latter requires a SP layout file for building with `SPMD_SPM_AT_SEL2=1`.
+We currently
+use the temporary workaround of building with `SPMD_SPM_AT_SEL2=0` to avoid using this sp layout
+file.

-Note: By default, TF-A considers that the Base FVP platform has 256 kB of Trusted SRAM.
-Actually it
+**Note 2:** By default, TF-A considers that the Base FVP platform has 256 kB of Trusted SRAM.
-can simulate up to 512 kB of Trusted SRAM, which is the configuration we use for RF-A (because a
+Actually it can simulate up to 512 kB of Trusted SRAM, which is the configuration we use for RF-A
-debug build of RF-A is too big to fit in 256 kB).
-The `FVP_TRUSTED_SRAM_SIZE=512` TF-A build flag is
+(because a debug build of RF-A is too big to fit in 256 kB).
+The `FVP_TRUSTED_SRAM_SIZE=512` TF-A
-required to stop TF-A from complaining that RF-A does not fit.
+build flag is required to stop TF-A from complaining that RF-A does not fit.

 #### With RME support